-With that in mind, we suggest that you should resort to free textbook options and get your hands on everything you can find.
+With that in mind, we suggest that you should resort to free textbooks online options and get your hands on everything you can find.
 Sounds good?

-In this article, we’ve compiled a list of reputable online resources that offer free educational materials — 10 thoroughly selected and checked websites where you can find textbooks at no cost.
+In this article, we’ve compiled a list of reputable online resources that offer free textbooks — 10 thoroughly selected and checked websites where you can find textbooks and study materials at no cost.
 Out of numerous websites, we’ve weeded out the ones that are either outdated, or irrelevant, or seemingly helpful, or are simply lacking in some important way, and now, we are ready to share the ones you can completely rely on in your studies.

-These websites want to make access to education easier and more affordable by offering their materials under an open license.
+These websites want to make access to education easier and more affordable by offering their materials under an open license completely free.
 They also provide them in a variety of formats from PDFs to eBooks, which makes the learning process more convenient, especially now, when studying from home has become our new reality.
 So let’s get started.

 1. Saylor Academy

 |Materials:||over 100 free courses transferrable to over 30 partner schools + online marketing, social media, and public speaking courses|

 |Course example:||Art History|